Know about Breed: Akita

 - Mass: Male: 32 - 39 kg (Adult, Japanese Akita), Female: 23 - 29 kg (Adult, Japanese Akita)

 - The world's best-known Akita was a Japanese dog called Hachiko who is revered in Japan for his display of loyalty.
 After his owner died, Hachiko kept vigil for the rest of his life at the railway station where they always met at the end of the day.

-- Weighing 65 to 115 pounds (and sometimes more), the Akita is a large verging on giant breed.
-He has the typical spitz appearance: wedge-shaped head, prick ears, rectangular body with a dense double coat in any color or combination of colors and plumed tail curled over his back.
+- Weighing 65 to 115 pounds (and sometimes more), the Akita is a large verging on the giant breed.
+He has the typical spitz appearance: wedge-shaped head, prick ears, rectangular body with a dense double coat in any color or combination of colors, and plumed tail curled over his back.

-- The Akita needs a 20- or 30-minute walk or run daily, always on leash.
-He performs well in dog sports such as agility, obedience and rally, but they aren’t his favorite activities.
+- The Akita needs a 20- or 30-minute walk or run daily, always on a leash.
+He performs well in dog sports such as agility, obedience, and rally, but they aren't his favorite activities.
 He prefers the more one-on-one experience of being a therapy dog.

 - A people-loving dog like the Akita needs to live in the house.
 It's an unhappy Akita who is relegated to the backyard with little or no human companionship.

 - The Akita is a powerful and independent dog with a bold nature.
 He is devoted to and protective of his family, especially children, but aloof toward strangers and potentially aggressive toward dogs he doesn't know.
 He can mistake the high-pitched screams and rough play between children as actual fighting and step in to protect them if he is not supervised.
 Early and frequent socialization is essential to help him develop the confidence and discrimination he needs to recognize what is a threat and what is normal.